 Throughout human history, people have tried to understand the relationships between health and food.
 Recent research work has specifically focused on food and brain health.

 Dementia is described as a condition marked by a decline in cognitive ability severe enough to interfere with daily activities.

 One of the most known types of dementia, Alzheimer’s disease (AD) is the most prevalent type in individuals older than 65 years.

-Alzheimer’s disease is a neurodegenerative condition and it is the 6th leading cause of deaths in the USA.
+Alzheimer’s disease is a neurodegenerative condition and it is the 6th leading cause of death in the USA.
 90% of the cases occur in individuals older than 65 years.

 Currently, there is no cure for Alzheimer’s disease.